 If you’ve read this far, you’re most likely older than a millennial, and probably wondering why you should care.
 After all, that was nine years ago!
 Right?

 And as absurd as it may seem, we actually have to return to an even earlier time.
 How far back?
 Try 20 years!

-However, at that time, Kari and I consumed in raising three young children and managing our thriving portrait studio (all during the dot-com collapse).
+However, at that time, Kari and I were consumed with raising three young children and managing our thriving portrait studio (all during the dot-com collapse).
 Furthermore, and more pertinent, the ubiquitous presence of websites we enjoy today were yet to become a business necessity.

-Yes, I was preoccupied with life and business, but the primary reason is that the corridors for mass communication, which is omnipresent today, were at a nascent state in 2000.
+Yes, I was preoccupied with life and business, but the primary reason is that the corridors for mass communication, which are omnipresent today, were in a nascent state in 2000.

 And, to be completely candid, were it not for being quarantined in my home while the world is put on hold during the COVID-19 Pandemic, I don’t think I would have made the time to write it down today.

 Just hours before the opening preview of Randy Newman’s new musical, The Miseducation of Randy Newman, I got a call.